solana-foundation/developer-content/docs/core/cpi/how-to-cpi.md

 ---
-title: "CPI Basic Example"
+title: "How to use Cross Program Innovocation"
 ---

 This example demonstrates how to transfer SOL using a Cross Program Invocation (CPI).
 Included below are three different, but functionally equivalent implementations that you may come across when reading Solana programs.
 Here is a final reference program on
 [Solana Playground](https://beta.solpg.io/github.com/ZYJLiu/doc-examples/tree/main/cpi).

 ## Starter Code